danielpetho/terrestrial-fxhash-tutorial/tutorial/TUTORIAL.md

         // if we have Analogous palette, we need to pick another hue next to the original one
         // either by decreasing or increasing the angle on the wheel hue2 += FXRand.bool(0.5) ?
 FXRand.num(-60, -30) : FXRand.num(30, 60);
+    } else (colorPalette == 'Complementary') {
+        hue2 = hue1;

+        // if we have a Complementary palette, we need the opposite value on the color wheel hue2 += 180;
     } else {
-        hue2 = hue1;

-        // if we have a Complimentary palette, we need the opposite value on the color wheel hue2 += 180;
+        // if we have a Black and White color palette, hue doesn't matter, and the saturation should be zero hue1 = 0;
+        hue2 = 0;
+        saturation1 = 0;
+        saturation2 = 0;

+        lightness1 = r ?
+0.05 : 0.9;
+        lightness2 = r ?
+0.95 : 0.5;
     }

     const color1 = [hue1, saturation1, lightness1];